Coastal coal-carrying trade of New South Wales: Coal and coke for the other states

 In parallel to the coastal trade to Sydney, there was an interstate coastal trade in coal and coke from the same ports to other Australian states, particularly Victoria, South Australia and Tasmania where black coal was needed for steamship coal bunkering, rail transport and industrial purposes and coke was needed for smelting ores.

 One notable early interstate trade, from 1866 to around 1893, was that between the Hunter River and the operations of the South Australian Copper-mining Company, at Wallaroo, in South Australia.
 Coal was carried from Port Waratah to Wallaroo, for use in smelting higher-grade copper ore.
 At Wallaroo, the empty colliers were loaded with low-grade copper ore, as ballast.
 The 'ballast' was then unloaded at Port Waratah, where it was smelted at the Port Waratah Copper Works, which had been established by the company for that purpose.
 That arrangement improved the overall economics of the company's operations, by ensuring that the colliers never made any trip without a cargo and reducing the amount of coal that otherwise would need to be shipped to Wallaroo.
-In the 20th-century, a similar operating arrangement would develop, after the opening of the BHP steelworks at Whyalla.
+In the 20th century, a similar operating arrangement would develop, after the opening of BHP's Whyalla Steelworks.

 Ships

-The "sixty-milers"
+Sixty-milers

-Coal was carried to Sydney in ships known as "sixty-milers".
-The name refers to the approximate distance by sea—actually 64 nautical miles—from the Hunter River mouth at Nobbys to the North Head of Sydney Harbour.
+Coal was carried to Sydney in ships known as sixty-milers.
+The name refers to the approximate distance by sea—actually 64 nautical miles—from the Hunter River mouth at Nobbys Head to the North Head of Sydney Harbour.

-The heyday of the "sixty-milers" was from around 1880 to the 1960s.
+The heyday of the sixty-milers was from around 1880 to the 1960s.
 The Royal Commission of 1919-1920 identified that twenty-nine ships were engaged in the coastal coal-carrying trade in 1919.

-The Interstate ships
+Interstate ships

 There was some overlap in the ships used in the two coastal coal trades.
-Typically, the interstate ships were larger than most "sixty-milers" and, due to making relatively longer voyages, needed larger crews to cover multiple shifts and a larger coal bunker capacity.
-However, small ships, typical "sixty-milers" but with larger crews, were also used in the interstate trade.
+Typically, the interstate ships were larger than most sixty-milers and, due to making relatively longer voyages, needed larger crews to cover multiple shifts and a larger coal bunker capacity.
+However, small ships, typical sixty-milers but with larger crews, were also used in the interstate trade.